fbpx

 Our verdict of Aktiv Hotel & Spa Hannigalp

-We enjoyed the hotel for it “Heidi and Peter” feeling due to its location high in the mountains and unprecedented views of small mountain huts.
+The review is intended to assist you to plan a trip to Grächen, Switzerland.
+We enjoyed the hotel for its “Heidi and Peter” feeling due to its location high in the mountains and unprecedented views of small mountain huts.
 We loved the hotel’s authentic Swiss character and feel combined with modern necessities (such as USB ports in room, great heating system, wellness centre, etc.)

 Best Features